 Right: Eric Burdon & the Animals, 1967, by Bonnie MacLean (b.
 1939)

-Bill Graham helped solidify the visual language of the psychedelic rock scene by commissioning all of the poster artists on display here.
+Concert promoters Bill Graham and Chet Helms played key roles in establishing the visual language of the psychedelic rock scene of the 1960s.
+They discovered and commissioned most of the posters on display here, used to advertise performances at legendary San Francisco venues the Fillmore West and the Avalon Ballroom.
+A few posters in this collection also feature Graham’s foray in New York with the Fillmore East.
 These nine designers became the most prominent concert posterists of the era, influencing fashion, art, and culture around the world.

 Visit the museum to see the complete set of nine psychedelic posters on permanent display.